Russian Food Glossary – K L M N O

 Russian Holiday Maslenitsa Blini 2017 Photo

-Maslenitsa – Russian Winter Holiday celebrates for one week with traditional dish blini.
-Call also “Pancake week”.
+Масленица ( Maslenitsa ) – Russian Winter Holiday celebrated for one week with the traditional dish blini.
+It is also “Pancake Week”.

 〉 Read more about Maslenitsa

-Meod – honey or alcohol drink contains honey.
-We use honey so wide in cooking.
-We add it to some porridges, pastry and to make beverages.
-Use as a sweetener for tea and main remedy when we have a cold!
+Мед ( Meod ) – honey or alcohol drink that contains honey.
+We use honey so much in cooking.
+We add it to some porridges, pastries and to make beverages.
+Use as a sweetener for tea and a main remedy when we have a cold!

-Meod is alcohol beverage mention in writing 880 (over 1000 years ago!).
-However, stoped widely produce after 16 century because of the discovery vodka.
-The recipes restored but because to produce good meod drink takes minimum 10-15 years as a good wine drink is very expensive.
-The real meod from ancient time doesn’t contain water or alcohol.
+Meod is an alcoholic beverage mentioned in writing 880 (over 1000 years ago!).
+However, stopped being widely produced after 16 century because of the discovery of vodka.
+The recipes were restored, but because producing good meod drink takes a minimum 10-15 years as a good wine drink is very expensive.
+The real meod from ancient times doesn’t contain water or alcohol.

 Photo Konstantin Makovsky's Painting 1880